BelledonneCommunications/linphone-sdk/README.md

 ### Retrieve the dependencies

-Linphone-sdk's git repository comprises git submodules.
+Linphone-SDK's git repository comprises git submodules.
 It must be cloned with the `--recursive` option.
 After updating or switching branches, never forget to checkout and update the submodules with:

     git submodule update --init --recursive